i5lee8bit/ActiveEdgeMod-P4/README.md

 ON THE SIDE FOR FUN / EXPERIENCE, AND ALSO JUST AS A BIG FAN OF THE ORIGINAL DEVELOPER'S WORK.
 I'M NOT RECEIVING ANY COMPENSATION FOR IT - I JUST REALLY LOVE THE MOD AND WANTED TO KEEP IT ALIVE.

+02-05-2021: Just for fun and for my own educational purposes, I cleaned up and user-friendly-itized the script I made that does most of the work and semi-automates the entire process for me.
+Uploaded to the repo, mostly for my own records. =)